aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ### 1. Create an IoT Policy

 You can assign one generic template to each device provisioned by certificate vending machine.
-This policy can contain policy variable to act as dynamic.
+This policy can contain policy variables to act as dynamic.
 Following reference policy can be used as an example to restrict each device to its own topic.

-Save following file as `iot-policy.json`.
+Save the following file as `iot-policy.json`.

 ```json
 {